 Of course, there are benefits and drawbacks associated with each model, so your decision will depend on the type of ecommerce business you operate, how established you are, capital available for investment and other factors.

-Alternatively, some retailers have built a business model which incorporates the two methods to attempt to maximise the benefits within both.
+Alternatively, some retailers have built a business model that incorporates the two methods to attempt to maximize the benefits within both.

 However, there are other things we need to consider to give international customers the most personalized experience.